riceissa/issarice.com/wiki/things I wish I knew earlier.md

   tallest man in Fulsom County" don't make it clear whether Peter or Jana has a specific someone in mind.

-- spaced repetition works, but it's not magic, so you have to learn how to use it well. in particular, throwing cards at random into [[Anki]] is _not_ an effective way to learn. there are many pitfalls here.
+- spaced repetition works, but it's not magic, so you have to learn how to use it well. in particular, throwing cards at random into [[Anki]] is _not_ an effective way to learn. there are many pitfalls here. the best introduction as of 2023 is still [this one by Michael Nielsen](http://augmentingcognition.com/ltm.html).
 - trust your sense of boredom, but also learn to cultivate it. if you're getting bored of something, there's usually a good reason for it (e.g. material is too easy or too difficult), and you can switch to learning something else. (there are similar lessons here, e.g. in mathematics you should trust your sense of aesthetics, but also learn to develop it in response to new mathematics)
 - putting math problems into anki works well for remembering math, but there are many subtleties involved, in order to make sure you stick with it.
+I explored some of these subtleties [here](https://wiki.issarice.com/wiki/Category:Spaced_repetition) but it's not organized very well yet.
-- just reading is not enough (by a lot) for learning new math. you have to do some combination of doing the exercises in the book, coming up with your own exercises, asking questions, checking assumptions for theorems, [a bunch of stuff for definitions](https://learning.subwiki.org/wiki/Understanding_mathematical_definitions), cross-reading multiple books+wikipedia (some books use nonstandard notation or definitions and don't tell you).
+- just reading is not enough (by a lot) for learning new math. you have to do some combination of doing the exercises in the book, coming up with your own exercises, asking questions, checking assumptions for theorems, [a bunch of stuff for definitions](https://learning.subwiki.org/wiki/Understanding_mathematical_definitions), cross-reading multiple books+wikipedia (some books use nonstandard notation or definitions and don't tell you, so part of what you have to do is to learn the underlying concepts of which the written-down definitions are only one possible manifestation).
-- making concepts intuitive vs passably being able to work with them (see satvik beri's answer on quora)
+- making concepts intuitive vs passably being able to work with them (see satvik beri's [answer](https://www.quora.com/How-do-math-geniuses-understand-extremely-hard-math-concepts-so-quickly/answer/Satvik-Beri) on quora)
 - learn what it feels like when material is: too easy, too hard, just right.
 - learn to tell the difference between pointless pedantry (e.g. insisting that functions are sets) and useful pedantry (e.g. checking edge cases like those involving the empty set)
-- there is something like an "optimal order" for learning undergraduate math. i'm not entirely sure what this order is, but i have some idea of the pieces (e.g. metric spaces before general topology)
+- there is something like an "optimal order" for learning undergraduate math. i'm not entirely sure what this order is, but i have some idea of the pieces (e.g. metric spaces before general topology). see also [this page](https://machinelearning.subwiki.org/wiki/User:IssaRice/Subfield_of_math_that_is_best_for_introducing_proofs), though that page only considered the first step (which subfield should you start with?) and not the whole sequence you should follow.
 - some books have polarizing reviews (e.g. baby rudin is "the best book on analysis" or it is "way too terse"). this is a hint that the book has an "optimal background" for it, and you should think about what this background might be.
-- in the beginning, write out the gory details of proofs.
+- in the beginning, write out the gory details of proofs. maybe complete the [natural numbers game](https://www.ma.imperial.ac.uk/~buzzard/xena/natural_number_game/), which will make sure you're not cheating by leaving out any details -- a computer checks your work!
-- some weird ego/self-esteem issues: learning to be okay with being confused/stuck, learning to be ok with not solving a problem instantly, being ok with being a beginner.
+- some weird ego/self-esteem issues: learning to be okay with being confused/stuck, learning to be ok with not solving a problem instantly, being ok with being a beginner. real learning is not like high school where as long as you're relatively sharp, everything makes sense instantly. in real learning, most of the time you are stuck.
 - many explanations suck, but sometimes the solution isn't to go find a different explanation. many math textbooks are written in a way that assumes you will be putting in a lot of work, but they don't explicitly tell you this. often things get mysteriously easier when you play around with concrete examples.
 - "learn a bunch of things well in the next year" is easier than "learn this one thing well in the next month"
 - i had the mistaken impression when i was younger that i was a "quick learner" or that i was already "good at learning" because i was able to get good grades in school. it was only when i was learning things which were actually hard and actually required thinking that i realized i wasn't retaining as much of it as i thought i should.